veldhaenchen/flathunt/README.md

 You will need to add the project ID to `config.yaml` under the key `google_cloud_project_id`.

 Google Cloud [doesn't currently support Pipfiles](https://stackoverflow.com/questions/58546089/does-google-app-engine-flex-support-pipfile).
 To work around this restriction, the `Pipfile` and `Pipfile.lock` have been added to `.gcloudignore`, and a `requirements.txt` file has been generated using `pip freeze`.

-You may need to update the `requirements.txt` if the Pipfile has been updated.
-You will need to remove the line `pkg-resources==0.0.0` from `requirements.txt` for a successful deploy.
+If the Pipfile has been updated, you will need to remove the line `pkg-resources==0.0.0` from `requirements.txt` for a successful deploy.

 To deploy the app, run: